Jnguyen615/Stretch-tech/README.md

 ## Context:

 This is a group project during Mod 3 at Turing School of Software & Design.
-We were given approximately 2 weeks to create this project from scratch using the [provided comp](https://frontend.turing.edu/projects/module-3/rancid-tomatillos-v3.html).
+We were given approximately 1 week to create this project from scratch using the [provided comp](https://frontend.turing.edu/projects/module-3/stretch.html).

 ## Learning Goals:
 - Learn and implement a completely new technology - Redux